Whores (band)

-Whores (stylized as WHORES.) is an American noise rock band based in Atlanta, Georgia consisting of vocalist and guitarist Christian Lembach, bass guitarist Casey Maxwell and drummer Douglas Jennings Barrett.
-The band has released two records through Brutal Panda Records and is known for its "intensely cathartic live shows."
+Whores (stylized as WHORES.) is an American noise rock/sludge metal band based in Atlanta, Georgia.
+It currently consists of vocalist and guitarist Christian Lembach, bass guitarist Casey Maxwell and drummer Douglas Jennings Barrett.
+The band has released two records through Brutal Panda Records and is known for its "intensely cathartic live shows".

 History

-In 2011, the band released their debut EP, Ruiner through Brutal Panda Records.
-This was followed by the EP, Clean in 2013, which received attention from music websites such as Pitchfork, Exclaim!, and Sputnikmusic.
-A split single with the band Rabbits, which consists of The Cure covers, were also released in 2014.
-On October 28, 2016, they released their new album “Gold“ via eOne Music.
+Whores was formed in 2010.
+In 2011, the band released their debut EP, Ruiner, through Brutal Panda Records.
+This was followed by the EP Clean in 2013, which received attention from music websites such as Pitchfork, Exclaim!, and Sputnikmusic.
+A split single with the band Rabbits, which consists of The Cure covers, was also released in 2014.
+On October 28, 2016, they released their new album Gold via eOne Music.